 Note: Chaplain participants shall be designated in the “project phase” on the first day of the semester following the term when they took the Project Design course.
 The duration of the project phase shall normally be eighteen months to two years.

-The program is designed to be normally completed in four years.
+The D.Min.
+Program is designed to be normally completed in four years.
 There is a maximum time limit of six years.
 For participants extending beyond the fourth year: